The Passion of Slow Fire

-The Passion of Slow Fire (La Mort de Belle) is a 1961 French crime drama film directed by Édouard Molinaro and based on the novel La mort de Belle by Georges Simenon.
+The Passion of Slow Fire (La Mort de Belle) is a 1961 French crime film directed by Édouard Molinaro and starring Jean Desailly and based on the novel La mort de Belle by Georges Simenon.

+Plot

+Stéphane Blanchon lives a quiet life in Switzerland with his wife, Christine, until a young American boarder named Belle, who was living with them, is found murdered.